apk2072/bookmarks/README.md

-# A simple Serverless demo using AWS SAM
+# A simple Serverless App using AWS SAM

 This app is to create a simple serverless based app which will cover typical crud (create, read, update and delete) operations.